Ree6-Applications/Ree6/README.md

 # Ree6

+To keep this Project alive consider supporting me: https://www.patreon.com/presti (just if you want to support you dont have to)

 Ree6 is a Moderation Bot similar to Mee6 but with one major diffrence its free!

 Isnt Mee6 free too? - Basically yes but for the most Features you are required to have a Subscription!